 Board of Trustees

-Jimmy Addison, executive vice president and chief financial officer of SCANA Corporation, is a native of Lancaster, South Carolina, and has more than 25 years of financial experience.
+Jimmy Addison, chief executive officer of SCANA Corporation, is a native of Lancaster, South Carolina, and has more than 25 years of financial experience.
 He is a graduate of the University of South Carolina earning a Bachelor of Science degree in accounting, as well as a Master of Accountancy degree.
 He is also a certified public accountant in South Carolina.

 Prior to joining SCANA, Addison spent seven years in public accounting with Deloitte and Touche’s Charlotte, North Carolina, and Columbia, South Carolina, offices and was also a partner in a Columbia CPA practice for approximately one year.
 As CFO, Addison is responsible for planning, directing and overseeing the organization’s finance functions including accounting, financial planning, investor relations, risk management, treasury and new nuclear finance, along with oversight of information services and technology.